 |School Highlight: This school offered the 1st bachelor's degree program in radiologic sciences in the United States.|

-The Oregon Institute of Technology was ranked the top public school in the West and the third-best overall college in the region for 2017, according to U.S. News & World Report.
+The Oregon Institute of Technology was ranked the second best public school in the West and the sixth-best overall college in the region for 2020, according to U.S. News & World Report.
 The school offers a Bachelor of Science in Radiologic Science, available both on campus and online.
 Students become familiar with a minimum of four modalities, such as cardiovascular intervention, fluoroscopy, portable radiography and mammography.